stonerlab/Stoner-PythonCode/README.rst

 constant updates, you might want to follow the development with git.
 The source code, along with example scripts and some sample data files can be obtained from the github repository: https://github.com/stonerlab/Stoner-PythonCode

-The development codebase is compatible with, and tested under,  Python 3.6 and Python 3.7.
-Python 3.8 may well work, although this is untested at present),

 Overview
 ========

 The main part of the **Stoner** package provides two basic top-level classes that describe an individual file of experimental data and a list (such as a directory tree on disc) of many experimental files.
 For our research, a typical single experimental data file is essentially a single 2D table of floating point numbers with associated metadata, usually saved in some